Industrial property: Modern age

-The World Intellectual Property Organization provides a forum for its member states to create and harmonize rules and practices for protecting intellectual property rights, including industrial property.
-It assists its member states in developing IP systems through treaty negotiation, legal and technical assistance, and training in various forms, including in the area of enforcement of IP rights.
-It provides international registration systems for trademarks, industrial designs and appellations of origin, and an international filing system for patents.

 Patents for invention

 Patents, also referred to as patents for invention, are the most widespread means of protecting technical inventions.
 The patent system is designed to contribute to the promotion of innovation and the transfer and dissemination of technology, to the mutual advantage of inventors, users of inventions and the general public.
 Once a patent is granted by a state or by a regional office acting for several states, the owner of a patent has the right to prevent anyone else from commercially exploiting the invention for a limited period, generally 20 years.
 The patent applicant must disclose the invention in order to obtain protection, and their rights can be enforced only within the territory in which the patent was granted.

 Definitions

 Most laws dealing with the protection of inventions do not actually define what an invention is.
 A number of countries, however, define inventions as new solutions to technical problems.
 The problem may be old or new, but the solution, in order to be considered an invention, must be a new one.
 Merely discovering something that already exists in nature will not generally qualify as an invention; an adequate amount of human ingenuity, creativity and inventiveness must be involved.
 But an invention need not be technically complex: the safety pin was an invention that solved a “technical” problem.